Tuesday, June 24, 2008

 Q. What is Governor Mike Rounds single most important accomplishment?

-As governor, without question, the transfer of the Homestake gold mine from Barrick Gold Corporation to the State of South Dakota and the National Science Foundation’s designation as the nation’s site for the Deep Underground Science & Engineering Laboratory.
+A. As governor, without question, the transfer of the Homestake gold mine from Barrick Gold Corporation to the State of South Dakota and the National Science Foundation’s designation as the nation’s site for the Deep Underground Science & Engineering Laboratory.

 Elected leaders before him certainly deserve great credit.
 And, our delegation’s support will be critical as the site moves forward.
 But, Mike Rounds was the guy that got it over the hump and frankly, kept it alive.
 I was in the room when that project could have been declared dead on several different occasions.
 The governor just wouldn’t give up on it.
 We always found a way to move forward.